 Customers who don’t wish to upgrade to Windows 10, can purchase the Windows 7 security updates separately.
 It has a per-device price tag.

-The best option for Windows 7 customers and the most cost-effective one is to move to the Windows Virtual Desktop (WVD).
+The best option for Windows 7 customers and the most cost-effective one is to move to the Windows Virtual Desktop (WVD) the desktop as a service (DaaS) from Microsoft.
 It will allow you to run Windows 7 on Azure Cloud along with security updates.

 Else, you can run individual apps with virtual Windows 7 and using Windows 10 for everything else.

 You get 3 years of security updates; all applications can use the same OneDrive for files, you can copy-paste between virtual and local applications, use the clipboard together.

 You can run the same Windows VM from anywhere while traveling using any smart device.
 Then slowly you can discard the old machines that are just kept for running Windows 7 or upgrade to Windows 10.

 To conclude, the legacy applications not supported by a modern OS will have to be replaced ultimately.
 Windows 7 virtualization is not a permanent solution.
 What virtual Windows 7 will do for you is, to buy you some time to make your transition easy.